Network Design Considerations

 To use dual NICs, you must also configure the IP parameters associated with the SIP NIC within each host.
 This configuration includes the IP gateway to use for egress IP routing of SIP traffic.
 It is required to ensure that outgoing SIP traffic is sent through the correct NIC.

-Deploying on Linux or Windows Server 2003 and earlier
+Deploying on Linux

 When you deploy SIP Server on an OS that uses a Weak host model, Genesys recommends configuring on the host a single default route that points to the IP gateway on the regular data network.